octal-ip/ESP07_Growatt_SPF_3500-5000_ES_Monitor/README.md

 #### Sep 11, 2022:
 	- Added a sanity check for AC_Discharge_Watts which will return very large numbers if the inverter has been in standby mode.

+#### Sep 22, 2022:
+	- Added UDP mode for InfluxDB, which is far faster and more efficient.
+HTTP mode is still available for those who want the added reliability of a TCP connection, at the expense of performance.
+Either mode can be enabled by toggling the UDP_MODE definition.